Join 9,000 Calgarians subscribed to the Sunday Sneak Peek

 Kale Caesar Salad

-Apparently someone in Calgary had the idea to use kale instead of romaine for a caesar salad and that's something we are famous for.
-But not actually, as I don't think 99% of Calgarians would know this fun fact.
-And I think this one might be harder to find on menus.
+Apparently someone in Calgary had the idea to use kale instead of romaine lettuce in a caesar salad and that's something we are taking credit for.
+I can confirm this version of a caesar tastes delicious but I doubt 99% of Calgarians would know this fun "fact."

 Flapper Pie